suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 * The models that were performed the best for predicting the bike demand are __Gradient Boosting Decision Regressor__ and __Deep Neural Networks__.
 * __Exploratory Data Analysis (EDA)__ was performed to ensure that there is a good understanding of different features and their contribution to the output variable respectively.

+## Future Scope
+* Additional features such as the street connectivity score and people's perceptions about the bicycling environment could be added to generate even more good predictions from the models.
+* The best machine learning models could be deployed in real-time where the demand for bikes is highlighted so that admins can take action based on the demand.

 ## 👉 Directions to download the repository and run the notebook

 This is for the Washington Bike Demand Prediction repository.
 But the same steps could be followed for this repository.